Homemade Cottage Cheese Recipe

 What is the difference between cottage cheese and ricotta?

 Cottage cheese is made from milk curds, while ricotta cheese is made from whey (the liquid you strain after curdling the milk).
+Though they are similar, they vary in texture and moisture content.

 Cottage cheese is lumpier and softer, and it often contains more salt (but you can control the salt when you make homemade cottage cheese).
+Ricotta cheese, on the other hand, is smoother and firmer.

 How much cottage cheese does one gallon of milk make?